SissyEnterprises/SissyMaker/README.md

   6. Events
   7. Tools

-My current idea for the setup is something like this:
-  - An Ionic or Cordova base
-  - A static Vue based site run through one of the above
-  -

 ## Financing
 The project currently has no planned budget.
 We would love to set up a Patreon, maybe a Kickstarter, and a PayPal account for accepting donations and sponsorship, but for now there is no money in the project.